 Picking from Narrow or Wide Floor Boards

 Don’t overlook this aspect as it can make a big impact on a room.
 Narrow floor boards are a very classic choice and are often seen in older homes.
 Wide floor boards, anywhere in the range of 4-7 inches wide, have become a popular pick for homeowners and designers.
 They add a contemporary touch and can make a room appear larger than it is.
 That’s particularly handy when you’re renovating small or narrow rooms.
 Keep in mind that wider boards are usually more expensive.
+It’s worth talking to a commercial flooring contractor if you are unsure what floor is best for your home.

 Choose a Wood Species to Set the Tone of a Room